bazelbuild/bazel/site/docs/external.md

 <a name="layout"></a>
 ## Layout

+External dependencies are all downloaded to a directory under the subdirectory `external` in the [output base](output_directories.html).
+In case of a [local repository](be/workspace.html#local_repository), a symlink is created there instead of creating a new directory.
-External dependencies are all downloaded and symlinked under a directory named `external`.
-You can see this directory by running:
+You can see the `external` directory by running:

 ```
 ls $(bazel info output_base)/external